 You know what we mean right?
 We've all heard that resounding 'thunk' from time to time.
 That sound that makes us cringe, because we know a bird just flew into a window.
 We peak out and hope that the bird didn't hit too hard and has managed to fly away.
 Unfortunately, that is often not the case.
 And we know that even if a bird flies away that sometimes it may still perish from it's injuries.

-An estimated 1 Billion birds die a year from flying into glass windows.
+An estimated 365 million to 1 billion birds die a year from flying into glass windows in the US alone.
 Window strikes at residential homes account for almost half that number.
 That number seems nearly incomprehensible, but imagine the few 'thunks' you happen to hear at home and multiply that by every home in the United States.

 The good news is that each and every one of us can make a difference and help prevent this problem.
 The solution is simple in concept; break up the reflection on your windows so birds see that they are there.
 As the American Bird Conservancy, a leader in this area, states, there are 3 main reasons why birds fail to realize a window is in there path: